Worklytics/psoxy/docs/hashicorp-vault.md

 # Getting Started with HashiCorp Vault

+NOTE: you will NOT be able to use the Terraform examples found in `infra/examples`; you will have to adapt the modular forms of those found in `infra/modular-examples`, swapping the host platform's secret manager for Vault.

   1. Set the following environment variables in your instance:

      * `VAULT_ADDR` - the address of your Vault instance, e.g. `https://vault.example.com:8200`